iamkirankumaryadav/Library/Statistics/Statistics.md

 ![Difference](Image/RRS.png)

-### Covariance
+### `Covariance`
-- Measures how much two variables vary with each other.
+- Helps us understand the relationship between two sets of data points.
+- `Positive Covariance`: Two variables tend to move in the `same` direction.
+- `Negative Covariance`: Two variables tend to move in `opposite` directions.

 ### Sampling Fact
 - A `sample` is never a **perfect representation** of the `population`.